Yamam-al/school-rag-final/README.md

 ```bash
 ollama run phi4
 ```
 This automatically downloads the model and starts the local server at: http://localhost:11434.

+this will take some time, since the model is over 9 GB. after the installation is done the model will run automatically in your terminal, you can exit it afterwards (with Ctrl+C), since we only needed to install it.

 ### 4.2 Install Virtual Environment
 ```bash